PEN America

 - 4 min read

-Founded in 1922, PEN America is one of the leading organizations in the United States dedicated to protecting freedom of expression, supporting literary culture, and defending the rights of writers, journalists, and artists around the world.
-With a membership that spans novelists, poets, screenwriters, essayists, editors, publishers, translators, and human rights defenders, PEN America occupies a unique space at the crossroads of literature, civil liberties, and political advocacy.
+Founded in 1922, PEN America has become one of the most influential voices in the United States for protecting free expression and advancing literary culture.
+The organization defends the rights of writers, journalists, and artists across the globe, advocating for those silenced by censorship, imprisoned for dissent, or threatened for their work.
+Its membership includes novelists, poets, translators, screenwriters, essayists, editors, publishers, and human rights defenders, creating a broad coalition committed to both art and advocacy.

 PEN America's Legacy of Literary Advocacy